CirroBio/Cirro-client/README.md

 Options:
-  --project TEXT         Name or ID of the project --dataset TEXT         ID of the dataset --data-directory TEXT  Directory to store the files -i, --interactive      Gather arguments interactively --help                 Show this message and exit.
+  --project TEXT         Name or ID of the project --dataset TEXT         ID of the dataset
+  --file...
+TEXT         Name and relative path of the file (optional) --data-directory TEXT  Directory to store the files -i, --interactive      Gather arguments interactively --help                 Show this message and exit.